 About

-We are the Privacy & Confidentiality Interest Group of the American Statistical Association (ASA), a team of both members and non-members of the ASA who are united by our interests in statistical theory, methodology, and applications related to privacy and confidentiality.
+We are the Privacy & Confidentiality Interest Group (PCIG) of the American Statistical Association (ASA), a community of both members and non-members of the ASA who are united by our interests in statistical theory, methodology, and applications related to privacy and confidentiality.
 Our group embodies a wide range of active professional interests within the ASA’s purview and fosters an international community of statisticians.
 More information about our group’s objectives and structure can be found in our Charter.

 Membership Information